Last Updated: July 8, 2014

 We are aware of the sensitivity of certain types of Preference Data.
 We do not create or share any segments on the Audience Data Marketplace that reflect Preference Data that we consider sensitive.
 While the types of Preference Data that may be considered sensitive may vary among users, we presently treat Preference Data as sensitive if it includes data reflecting a user having a medical condition; certain aspects of a user's personal life or financial situation; or use of, or interest in, gambling, alcoholic beverages, or "adult" products or services.
-If you'd like to view the list of health and wellness Preference Data segments available on the Audience Data Marketplace, please click here.
-If you'd like to view and edit all the Preference Data that are applicable to this computer, please visit the BlueKai Registry by clicking here.
+View the list of health and wellness Preference Data segments available on the Audience Data Marketplace (PDF).
+If you'd like to view and edit all the Preference Data that are applicable to this computer, please visit the BlueKai Registry.
 We may update from time to time the types of Preference Data that we consider sensitive.

 We disclose Preference Data, and information derived from Preference Data, to our customers (including the Yahoo!
 Ad Network) in the ordinary course of our business.
 We indicate to our customers a user's membership within a segment at various times.
 For example, we may tag an anonymous user as a member of a segment when the user views certain Web pages that are operated or controlled by a customer.
 Our customers may use a user's membership within a segment to display advertisements and other content that are targeted to the user.
 Our customers may also use third-party service providers, acting on behalf of those customers, to display advertising or other content that reflects a user's membership in a segment.
 We do not authorize our customers to resell Preference Data to third parties.
 Please note that our customers have their own data retention policies.